daveraja/bash-hacks/README.md

 shell.
 I'm still undecided if this approach is too heavy handed, but so far it seems to work reasonably well.

+Workspaces use a simple extension concept where other modules can register hooks (ie. functions) that are run on entering and exiting workspaces.  `workspaces_emacs` is such an extension that integrates named emacs servers for each workspace.
+It registers an on_enter hook that is run on entering a workspace and sets up the `EDITOR` environment variable to use the wkspe_emacsclient function.
+It also registers an on_exit hook that is run on exiting a workspace and checks to see if is the last running instance of that workspace and if so will make sure the emacs server for that workspace is shutdown.

-Following are the environment variables and special files that are used by this module.
+Following are the special files that are used by this module.

 * Special files/directories:
   * `.workspace` - this sub-directory is created in the directory that is a workspace.